F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - You must have an existing BIG-IP device with a management IP address.

 - The BIG-IP must be running version 13.1.0 or later.
+   ..
+IMPORTANT:: Due to changes in TMOS v13.1.1.5, the Declarative Onboarding (DO) Extension is not compatible with this specific TMOS version.
+Versions before and after 13.1.1.5 are compatible.

 - You must have an existing user account with the Administrator role.
 If you are using 13.1.x, the BIG-IP contains an admin user by default.
 If you are using 14.x, you **must** reset the admin password before installing Declarative Onboarding.
 See :ref:`14andlater` for instructions.